gabyx/ApproxMVBB/README.md

 ---------------------------
-Generating a KdTree and Outlier Filtering
+Example Usage: Generating a KdTree and Outlier Filtering
 ---------------------------

 The library includes a fast KdTree implementation (which is not claimed to be ultimatively fast and absolutely memory efficient,